biaowww/biaowww.github.io/about.markdown

 I like technology but I hate it if no business thinking is behind;
 I like business but I hate it if no data analytics is presented;
-I like analytics but I hate it if no coding are involved;
+I like analytics but I hate it if no coding is involved;
 I like coding but I hate it if that is all of the work.
 Then, [data science](http://en.wikipedia.org/wiki/Data_science) to the rescue.